Debra Burch, Department Chair and Program Coordinator

 Alfred State culinary arts graduates may enter directly into the technology management BBA degree program.
 Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.

-Employment and continuing education rate of 100 percent – 65 percent are employed; 35 percent continued their education.
+Employment and continuing education rate of 100 percent – 25 percent are employed; 75 percent continued their education.

 TYPICAL FOUR-SEMESTER PROGRAM

-|FDSR||2043||Fundamentals of Nutrition||3|
+|CULN||2043||Fundamentals of Nutrition||3|

-A student must successfully complete all courses in the prescribed four-semester program and earn a minimum cumulative index of 2.0, which is equivalent to a "C" average.
+A student must successfully complete all courses in the prescribed four-semester program and earn a minimum cumulative grade point average of 2.0 in major courses.